MicrosoftLearning/APL-2002-develop-aspnet-core-consumes-api/Instructions/Labs/01-interact-with-an-api.md

 1. When the deployment has completed a new pop-up will appear with the option to **Browse Website**, select **Browse Website**.

-1. In the browser window that opens add `/swagger` to the end of the URL.
+1. In the browser window that opens you may need to add `/fruits` to the end of the URL.
+You will see the raw output from the API showing all of the data.

+    >**NOTE:** The Swagger UI is disabled because it is only enabled for development environments.
+Deploying to App Service is considered a non-dev environment unless you perform additional configuration.

 Congratulations, you have successfully deployed the API to Azure App Service.